spack/spack/lib/spack/docs/packaging_guide.rst

        or ``None`` if the version cannot be determined
        """

-This method receives as input a single executable and must return as output its version as a string, or ``None`` is the version cannot be determined.
+This method receives as input the path to a single executable and must return as output its version as a string, or ``None`` is the version cannot be determined.
 Implementing the three steps above is mandatory, and gives the package the basic ability to detect if a spec is present on the system at a given version.